jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 ```

-Note that we instantiate a private `TypeReference<List<Bar>>` class here, because the JVM needs the metadata from the *inheritance*, not from the generic itself.
+Note that we instantiate a private `TypeReference<List<Bar>>` class here because the JVM needs the metadata from the *inheritance* not from the generic itself.

 Now we can simply annotate `Foo.barList`: